frenck/spook/documentation/integrations/homeassistant.md

 subject: Enhanced integrations
 title: Home Assistant
 subtitle: The tidying up nobody volunteers for.
-description: Spook enhances the Home Assistant core integration by reporting dead entity registrations, dangling customizations, helpers whose sources are gone, and areas, floors, labels and blueprints that are not doing anything.
+description: Spook enhances the Home Assistant core integration by reporting dangling customizations, helpers whose sources are gone, and areas, floors, labels and blueprints that are not doing anything.
 date: 2026-08-21T16:20:00+02:00
 ---